Skip To Content

 Available for an ArcGIS organization licensed with the ArcGIS IPS extension.

 The ArcGIS IPS Setup app uses Bluetooth Low Energy (BLE) beacons to collect reference signal data for indoor positioning.
-These signals can be collected during an indoor positioning system (IPS) survey conducted using the IPS Setup app or generated predictively from a defined indoor positioning area when its boundaries are identified on an indoor map.
+These signals can be collected during an indoor positioning system (IPS) survey using the IPS Setup app or simulated by a predictive algorithm using beacon data and the layout of walls within an indoor environment.
 Once processed using the Generate Indoor Positioning Dataset tool and published as an Indoor Positioning Data Service, the signals serve as a reliable source for accurate localization.
 Any BLE beacon that operates on the iBeacon protocol can support indoor positioning if it follows the recommended configuration.

 Proper deployment of beacons is critical in ensuring the lasting accuracy and effectiveness of an indoor positioning system.
 Consider the best practices described below during the planning, installation, configuration, and testing phases of indoor positioning enablement.